Las Baulas National Marine Park

 There is excellent bird and wildlife watching within the park.
 The nearby Tamarindo Wildlife Refuge, a saltwater mangrove estuary, is thick with black-bellied whistling ducks, roseate spoonbills, yellow-crowned night herons, kingfishers and crocodiles.
 Howler monkeys, raccoons and coatimundis are also frequently spotted.
 Visitors can rent kayaks and paddle on their own, or tour the estuary with a naturalist guide.
 Several tour operators in Tamarindo offer guided kayak trips.

-Playa Grande very popular attraction besides the turtles are the amazing waves for surfing.
-Is s very consistent break, almost always has fun, ridable waves, and catches more swell usually than other spots around.
+Playa Grande is a popular attraction, besides the turtles, due to the amazing waves for surfing.
+Its very consistent break, almost always has fun, ridable waves, and catches more swell usually than other spots around.
 Playa Grande boasts a sandy bottom beach breaks with perfect left and right peaks, it could hold waves up to almost double-overhead.

 There are so many reasons to visit this beautiful national park and enjoy everything it has to offer.
 Las Baulas National Marine Park is a great place to visit with family, and friends and have an amazing time.
-It is important that visitors be aware of certain things when touring this national park, but the most important for all of us is having conscious about our environment and take action to take care of our natural resources.
+Just remember why the park was founded: to protect and raise conciousness for our environment and take action to take care of our natural resources.

 Best Time to Visit